compsci-apology/book/book.md

     4. The bottom most layers of human hierarchies are not self aware
         1. Computer programs generaly do not contain representations of themselves which they change by themselves
         2. Many human beings do not do this, either
-## Sacrifice, Voluntarily Suffering, and Investment are of the same essence as Generalized Learning
+## Trust and Generosity are necessary for Cooperation
+### Subagents comprising a single agent must trust each other or they will waste energy conflicting
+1. This is true in human agents, both individuals and collectives
+2. This is true even in software agents
+    1. A hierarchy can resolve some of these issues, at the cost of evolvability
+        1. If the root has too much logic in it, it cannot safely evolve without risk of dying
+### Agents that practice deception and defection will not be able to maintain trust among their self-aware subagents
+1. Agents that can model and learn from their environment will model and attempt to learn which agents are defecting against them.
+2. Self-aware subagents will make use of these same facilities.
+## Sacricfice is Necessary To Escape Local Minima
-### The essence of these is voluntarily making things worse now, in order for a chance of them improving later
+### Sacrifice means voluntarily making things worse now, in order for a chance of them improving later
 ### Any agent which cannot sacrifice will get stuck in local maxima of its utility function
 ### An agent's capacity to sacrifice acts as a lowerbound on the size of local maxima which can trap it
-### Only agents willing to make arbitrarily large sacrifices can avoid being trapped in local maxima
+1. Only agents willing to make arbitrarily large sacrifices can avoid being trapped in local maxima
-## Trust in the organizing principle of the group is necessary for group cohesion
-## The evolutionary limit of "trust in the organizing principle" is trusting reality itself.
-## Trusting reality itself motivates faith, hope, and love as instrumental strategies.